Independence ratio and random eigenvectors in transitive graphs: Appendix

 \section{Appendix}

-\begin{theorem} Suppose that $G$ is a finite, $3$-regular, vertex-transitive graph with minimum eigenvalue $\lam$ and odd-girth $g$.
+\begin{theorem} Suppose that $G$ is a finite, $3$-regular, vertex-transitive graph with minimum eigenvalue $\lambda_{\min}$ and odd-girth $g$.
 Then the independence ratio of $G$ is at least

-In fact, there exist two disjoint independent sets in $G$ such that their average size divided by $|V(G)|$ is not less than the above bound. \end{theorem} \begin{proof}[Proof of Theorem \ref{thm:3reg_other}] It is easy to check the statement for $K_4$.
-According to Proposition \ref{prop:la_min_3reg} $\lam \leq -2$ holds for any other finite, $3$-regular, transitive graph $G$.
-Let $X_v$, $v \in V(G)$ be the random eigenvector corresponding to $\lam$.
-Let $V_{+}$ denote the set of ``positive vertices'', that is,
+In fact, there exist two disjoint independent sets in $G$ such that their average size divided by $\llvert V(G)\rrvert $ is not less than the above bound. \end{theorem}

+\begin{pf} It is easy to check the statement for $K_4$.
+According to Proposition~\ref{proplamin3reg} $\lambda_{\min}\leq-2$ holds for any other finite, $3$-regular, transitive graph $G$.
+Let $X_v$, $v \in V(G)$ be the random eigenvector corresponding to $\lambda_{\min}$.
+Let $V_{+}$ denote the set of ``positive vertices,'' that is,

-The expected size of $V_{+}$ is $|V(G)|/2$.
+The expected size of $V_{+}$ is $\llvert V(G)\rrvert /2$.

-Since $\lam$ is negative, a vertex and its three neighbors cannot all be positive.
+Since $\lambda_{\min}$ is negative, a vertex and its three neighbors cannot all be positive.
 Therefore each vertex has degree at most two in the induced subgraph $G[V_{+}]$.
 Thus each connected component of this subgraph is a path or a cycle.
 We want to choose an independent set from each component.
 We can choose at least half the vertices from paths and even cycles.
 From an odd cycle of length $l \geq g$ we can choose $(l-1)/2$ vertices, which is at least a $(g-1)/(2g)$ proportion of all vertices in that component.
-(Recall that $g$ denotes the odd-girth of $G$, that is, the length of the shortest odd cycle in $G$.)
+(Recall that $g$ denotes the odd-girth of $G$, i.e., the length of the shortest odd cycle in $G$.)

 We need one more observation, namely, that many of the components actually contain only one vertex.
-Using our earlier notations, let $v$ be an arbitrary vertex with neighbors $u_1,u_2,u_3$, the corresponding random variables are $X$ and $Y_1,Y_2,Y_3$.
+Using our earlier notation, let $v$ be an arbitrary vertex with neighbors $w_1,w_2,w_3$, the corresponding random variables are $X$ and $Y_1,Y_2,Y_3$.
 Note that $Y_1<0$, $Y_2<0$ and $Y_3<0$ imply that $X > 0$.
 Therefore the probability $p$ that $v$ is an isolated vertex in $G[V_{+}]$ is